 Space Labour Force Challenges and Needs

-A series of new questions on labour force challenges and future skills needs was added to the State of the Canadian Space Sector survey for the first time.
-In , 49% of Canadian space companies faced difficulties hiring personnel to the extent that positions went unfilled.
-Companies had the most difficulty finding engineers, scientists and technicians, as well as marketing and sales personnel.
+In , 58% of Canadian space companies faced difficulties hiring personnel to the extent that positions went unfilled.
+The professions for which companies had the most difficulties finding employees were engineers, scientists and technicians, as well as marketing and sales personnel.
 The two main reasons highlighted for hiring difficulties were competition from other industrial sectors for the same talent, followed by applicants lacking the skills required for the position.

-Companies dealing with an employee shortage used three main strategies to deal with the problem: they provided internal training to their employees, outsourced some of the work, and asked existing employees to do overtime.
+Companies dealing with employee shortage used three main strategies to deal with the problem: they provided internal training to their employees, they shared the workload amongst existing employees and they outsourced some of the work.

-In the next five years, Canadian space companies will be looking for employees with sought-after skills related to electrical engineering systems, software development, business development and commercialization, mechanical engineering systems, and advanced data analytics.
+Over the next five years, Canadian space companies will be looking for employees with sought-after skills related to software development, electrical engineering systems, mechanical engineering systems, as well as business development and commercialization.

 Regional Distribution and Trends